 // embedded systems · pcb design · firmware

-I'm an aerospace technician at Project Kuiper who builds embedded projects on the side — PCBs, firmware, physics sims on microcontrollers.
-Currently working toward a degree in Electrical & Computer Engineering at UW and looking for internships where I can go deep on real problems.
+I'm an aerospace technician at Project Kuiper who builds embedded projects on the side, mostly firmware on microcontrollers and I have been diving deeper into PCB design.
+Currently working toward a degree in Electrical & Computer Engineering at UW and looking for internships where I can apply my skills to real problems

 Selected Work